davidthoreschultner/personalwebsite/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral researcher working with Dr. Björn Lindström at Karolinska Institute in Stockholm.
+I am a postdoctoral researcher working at Karolinska Institute in Stockholm.
 In my research, I aim to uncover how people learn from their social environments to guide their judgments and decisions.
 To accomplish this, I use a combination of experiments, computational methods and simulations.
 Some of my research has investigated these questions:
 1. 'How are societal stereotypes internalized as personal prejudice?'
 2. 'Can social biases be transmitted through observational learning?'
 3. 'What are the basic principles giving rise to adaptive social learning?'